 Some other GPS-enabled phones include:

-Follow the links on the next page for lots more information about cell phones, GPS systems and related technology.
+Follow the links below for lots more information about cell phones, GPS systems and related technology.

 Related HowStuffWorks Articles

 More Great Links

 - Aquino, Grace.
 "GPS Phone Leads the Way."
 PCWorld, June 2004. http://www.pcworld.com/reviews/article/0,aid,115893,00.asp

 - Ellison, Carol.
 "GPS Phone to Take the Stage at CTIA." eWeek.com, March 10, 2005. http://www.eweek.com/article2/0,1759,1774953,00.asp